Deere & Co. workers go on strike after rejecting contract

 Earlier this year, another group of UAW-represented workers went on strike at a Volvo Trucks plant in Virginia and wound up with better pay and lower-cost health benefits after rejecting three tentative contract offers.

-The contracts under negotiation covered 14 Deere plants across the United States, including seven in Iowa, four in Illinois and one each in Kansas, Colorado and Georgia.
+The contracts under negotiation cover 14 Deere plants, including seven in Iowa, four in Illinois and one each in Kansas, Colorado and Georgia.

 The contract talks at the Moline, Illinois-based company were unfolding as Deere is expecting to report record profits between $5.7 billion and $5.9 billion this year.
 The company has been reporting strong sales of its agricultural and construction equipment this year.

+Iowa State University economist Dave Swenson said those profits give Deere the means to come to terms with workers.

+“They can afford to settle this thing on much more agreeable terms to the union and still maintain really strong profitability,” Swenson said.

-The Deere production plants are an important contributors to the economy, so local officials hope any strike will be short-lived.
+The Deere production plants are important contributors to the economy, so local officials hope any strike will be short-lived because it will have an immediate impact when striking workers cut back on their spending.